dnanexus/dxCompiler/doc/Debugging.md

 # Synopsis
-Here are some recommendations for debugging workflows and individual stages compiled and run with dxCompiler on the DNAnexus platform.
+Here are some recommendations for debugging the workflows and individual stages compiled and run with dxCompiler on the DNAnexus platform.

 ## Debugging workflow stages
-General approach follows the same strategy as the debugging of any jobs on the platform.
+General approach follows a similar strategy as the debugging of any job on the platform.
 Consult the official [DNAnexus documentation](https://documentation.dnanexus.com/developer/apps/execution-environment#debugging-and-connecting-to-jobs-via-ssh) on the matter.
-Below is a step-by-step guide
+Below is a step-by-step guide:
 ### Use case: debug a stage (job)
 1. Find the job which failed.
-Use platform UI (`View Failure Cause` button) or write your own program to parse the execution tree.
+Use platform UI (`View Failure Cause` button) or write a program to parse the execution tree.
 2. Run the stage by cloning the failed job:
 ```bash
 dx run --clone job-xxx --priority=high -y --debug-on All --ssh
 ```
 A new `job-yyy` will start and with an attempt to login to the worker.
-If an attempt fails ssh directly to the `job-yyy`
+If an attempt fails, ssh directly to the `job-yyy`
 ```bash
 dx ssh job-yyy
 ```